gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 ### 56. Attack surfaces

-To avoid security issues, the objective of all systems must be to reduce the number of attack surfaces.
+To avoid security breaches, the objective of all systems must be to reduce the number of attack surfaces.
 More the components in your system, more the attack surfaces that need to be hardened.

+<b>Security Hardening</b>

 1. Network packet spoofing / eavesdropping - Someone on the same network can look at http packets using tools like wireshark, http packets are un-encrypted.
 Use https to prevent this attack